Nootropics Expert

 1. Pramiracetam improves memory.
 Several animal and human studies show that Pramiracetam has a significant impact on memory.

-In this animal study researchers administered Pramiracetam to rats in a one-trial test.
+In one of the animal studies researchers administered Pramiracetam to rats in a one-trial test.
 This is significant because it proves that Pramiracetam works right out of the gate.
 It doesn’t take multiple doses, or a couple of weeks to build up in your system.
 It works on the first day you use it.

 The scientists found that rats had a significant improvement in retention by using Pramiracetam.
 And the effect lasted for 24 hours.[vii]